syl3n7/MP-Server/Documentation.md

 This structure is used to track player state and share it with other players in the same room.

-### 7.4 Spawn Positions and Game Start
+### 7.4 Spawn Positions and Game Start (Updated - Bug Fixed)
 When a host starts a game:
 1. The server assigns a spawn position to each player in the room
+2. **FIXED**: Race condition in spawn position assignment has been resolved
-2. The spawn positions are sent to all players as part of the `GAME_STARTED` notification
+3. The spawn positions are sent to all players as part of the `GAME_STARTED` notification
-3. Each player is assigned a unique garage position along the track (see predefined positions below)
+4. Each player is assigned a unique garage position along the track (see predefined positions below)
-4. Clients should place each player's vehicle at their assigned spawn position
+5. Clients should place each player's vehicle at their assigned spawn position

+**Previous Issue (Now Fixed)**: Players occasionally received "Spawn position data missing in game start message!" due to a race condition where spawn positions were assigned before players were fully added to the room collection.

+**Current Behavior**: Spawn positions are now assigned AFTER successful player addition, ensuring all players receive their assigned positions.

 Predefined spawn positions on the track:
 ```